byterubpay/byterub-site/_posts/2017-04-09-overview-and-logs-for-the-dev-meeting-held-on-2017-04-09.md

 **\<pero>** first one with some tweaks
 **\<pero>** erm
 **\<endogenic>** i agree, maybe some pretty-fication to #2
-**\<aerbax>** I think it's important to include one of the Monero introductory videos on the frontpage of whatever design is chosen.
+**\<aerbax>** I think it's important to include one of the ByteRub introductory videos on the frontpage of whatever design is chosen.
 **\<pero>** second one\*
 **\<i2p-relay> {-olark}** Ok
 **\<endogenic>** cause it's an OSS / tech project after all